Ftavaglione/ATCS-Fairness-in-Group-Recommendations/README.md

 ## References
 - [MovieLens Latest Small dataset](https://grouplens.org/datasets/movielens/latest/)

-Feel free to contribute to this project by forking the repository and submitting pull requests.

 If you encounter any issues or have suggestions for improvements, please open an issue in the repository.